centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

       auth_token: azerty1234
     ```

-    You then need to restart the Agent
+    You then need to restart Helios:

     ```
     systemctl restart centreon-agent.service